hexbus/ppebcr-docs/README.md

 ## 📋 Overview

-The `autoload.cfg` file controls nearly all PPEB-cr operating parameters.
+The `autoload.cfg` file controls nearly all PPEB operating parameters.
 It is read at startup from the **root directory** of the SD card.

 This section documents **all supported configuration fields**, derived directly from the firmware source (`PPEB2.ino`) and AtariAge thread discussions.